de-soot/TF2-FPS-Config-With-Launch-Options/README.md

   -freq x : sets your "in-game monitor"'s refresh rate to value x

-  -dxlevel 100 : makes TF2 find the recommended directX level to use and uses it (this launch option resets your settings every time you launch with it but it saves your set directX level, so you only need to launch it once.)
+  -dxlevel 81 : makes TF2 use directX level 8.1 (this launch option resets your settings every time you launch with it but it saves your set directX level, so you only need to launch it once.)

 # Extra/Experimental Launch Options + Explaination: